TECNO Gives Its Users The Chance To Win A Trip To Abu Dhabi And Meet The Manchester City Football Club - UrduPoint

 TECNO Gives Its Users The Chance To Win A Trip To Abu Dhabi And Meet The Manchester City Football Club

-Lahore (UrduPoint / Pakistan Point News - 12th Jul, 2019) TECNO Mobile, the official partner of the Manchester City Football Club, is initiating an exciting campaign titled #RaceToMancity that gives you the chance to win a trip to Abu Dhabi.
+Lahore, (UrduPoint / Pakistan Point News - 15th Jul, 2019 ) tecno Mobile, the official partner of the Manchester City Football Club, is initiating an exciting campaign titled #RaceToMancity that gives you the chance to win a trip to Abu Dhabi.

 The “Race to Manchester City” is an amazing opportunity that comes in the form of TECNO’s commitment to grow and flourish their partnership with the world renowned football club, Manchester City.